The best vitamin E capsules vary drastically from low-quality vitamin E.

 How to get enough vitamin E

-The best way to get vitamin E in your diet is to focus on getting daily food sources that are rich in the various kinds of vitamin E. However, as outlined above, most people certainly are low in vitamin E and may benefit from supplementation.
+The best way to get vitamin E in your diet is to focus on getting daily food sources that are rich in various kinds of vitamin E. However, as outlined above, most people certainly are low in vitamin E and may benefit from supplementation.

 When choosing a vitamin E supplement, make sure you are getting natural sources.